 When to Drink Couvent des Jacobins, Anticipated Maturity, Decanting Time

-Couvent des Jacobins is better with 3-5 years of bottle age.
-Of course that can vary slightly, depending on the vintage.
-Couvent des Jacobins is best enjoyed in the first 5-15 years of life.
+Couvent des Jacobins wines are better with 3-5 years of bottle age.
+Of course, that can vary slightly, depending on the vintage.
+Couvent des Jacobins are best enjoyed in the first 5-15 years of life.

 Younger vintages can be decanted for up to 1 hour or so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.